kubernetes/kubernetes/docs/services.md

 Services generally abstract access to Kubernetes `Pods`, but they can also abstract other kinds of backends.
 For example:

-  - you want to have an external database cluster in production, but in test you use your own databases
+  * You want to have an external database cluster in production, but in test you use your own databases.
-  - you want to point your service to a service in another [`Namespace`](namespaces.md) or on another cluster
+  * You want to point your service to a service in another [`Namespace`](namespaces.md) or on another cluster.
-  - you are migrating your workload to Kubernetes and some of your backends run outside of Kubernetes
+  * You are migrating your workload to Kubernetes and some of your backends run outside of Kubernetes.

 In any of these scenarios you can define a service without a selector: